-This new approach helps us drive innovation, particularly in our use of data.
+This new approach helps us drive innovation, particularly in our use of data and data management.
 However, we need to avoid constraining our thinking by applying assumptions and rules on the data we use, rather than looking with an open mind at what the data is telling us.

 A recent example for me may help make this real.
 Working with a data science team, we were exploring how to transform the detection of fraudulent insurance claims.
 Although things were improving it wasn’t significant until we changed our approach to the problem and the data.

 Analysing all the data again provided great metrics on certain customers we could be 99%+ confident were making a genuine claim.
 This allowed us to transform their experience by fast tracking these customers through the claims process and allowing our claims teams to focus on the more borderline claims.
 It was only by removing the narrow focus on detecting fraud that yielded the benefit!

 I’d love to hear your thoughts on how you avoid constrained thinking and please share any real world examples you have come across!